Travis Brown (linebacker): Fresno State Bulldogs

 After his playing career ended, Brown began coaching at his alma mater, Fresno State in 2017.
 He began as a defensive quality control coach, before moving to the assistant linebackers position in 2018.

 Edmonton Eskimos

 On April 3, 2018, Brown was announced as the assistant linebackers for the Edmonton Eskimos of the Canadian Football League (CFL).
 He was promoted to the linebackers coach for the 2019 season.

 BC Lions

 On January 6, 2020, the BC Lions announced that Brown would become the team's linebackers coach.
 He remained in that position from 2021 to 2024.

 Saskatchewan Roughriders

 On December 19, 2024, Brown was named the linebackers coach for the Saskatchewan Roughriders.
 He won the 112th Grey Cup when the Roughriders defeated the Montreal Alouettes, 25–17.
+In addition to his duties as linebackers coach, he was named the team's run game coordinator on January 9, 2026.